kubeflow/pipelines/components/gcp/ml_engine/deploy/README.md

 # CloudML - Deploy

-Deploys a model to MLEngine from a GCS URI.
+## Intended Use
+A Kubeflow Pipeline component to deploy a trained model from a Google Cloud Storage path to Google Cloud Machine Learning Engine service.

-## Input Parameters:
+## Runtime Parameters:
 Name | Description
 :--- | :----------
 model_uri | Required, the GCS URI which contains a model file.
 Common used TF model search path (export/exporter) will be used if exist.